 The most talked about waterfall in Mondulkiri is Bou Sra Waterfall which can be found 35 km along a paved road from Sen Monorom.
-Bou Sra is a triple drop waterfall and the first two stages are very popular with local, especially during holidays and festivals.
+Bou Sra is a triple drop waterfall and the first two stages are very popular with locals, especially during holidays and festivals.
 They bring picnics, bathe, swim and relax in its waters.
 The third stage can’t be reached as it’s in dense forest and is dangerous due the fast flowing water and the dangerous animals that are said to be in its vicinity.

 I would imagine in wet season Bou Sra Waterfall is pretty impressive, unfortunately, it was dry season when we went and only the top tier and the drop to the third tier with much water.
 Despite this, there were still several locals, including a group of orange-robed monks bathing and generally having a lovely time!
 Be prepared for a slight trek to reach the waterfall past some local vendors and then through a shaded forest rich with noisy birdlife.
 Near the waterfall, there are a few more food and drinks vendors.

 Bou Sra now has a proper visitor centre and walkways have been built leading to the waterfall.
 It also has the highest ziplines in Mondulkiri with seven lines and a sky bridge.
 These were built by the same people that are responsible for Flight of the Gibbon/ Angkor Zipline in the Angkor Archaeological park so I assume it’s pretty safe.
 A half day here is $69 USD (£53 GBP), which was outside of our budget so we gave it a miss.

 A short way out of town is a viewpoint on a hill topped with the Samot Choeur pagoda.
 There isn’t much to do here to be honest BUT the views of the aptly named ‘Sea Forest‘ are worth a quick look.
 All you can see for what seems like miles are green tree-topped hills, which resemble a rolling sea.
 If nothing else it’s a good photo opportunity on the right day so don’t forget your camera.